 Jungle walk-in Chitwan

-Along with the jungle safari, travellers can also engage in a number of other activities.
-Canoeing on the Rapti River is a popular sport and so is bird watching.
+Along with the jungle safari, travelers can also engage in several other activities.
+Canoeing on the Rapti River is a popular sport, and so is bird watching.
 Elephant Breeding Center is another must-visit in the location in Chitwan National Park.
-Similarly, the Tharu cultural programs and cuisines also complement the jungle safari quite brilliantly.
-All in all, Chitwan Jungle Safari offers a mix of nature and wild along with hints of numerous other interesting activities.
+Similarly, the Tharu cultural programs and cuisines also brilliantly complement the jungle safari.
+Chitwan Jungle Safari offers a mix of nature and the wild and hints at numerous other exciting activities.

 Bardia Jungle Safari